lupae-cledevon/lupae-cledevon/README.md

 💞️ I’m looking to collaborate to review on Brad Pitt's 'Troy' et 'Mr et Mrs. Smith' 📫 How to reach me : 'Source Code' de 'Devs'
-😄 Pronouns: Elle -  Neither 'Maid a Manhattan' Nor 'Pretty Woman' because neither of them needs to get the EMAIL ⚡ Fun fact: I am into Art as if seamlessly into Audrey Herburt's career et life that 'Roman Holiday' et enjoy 'Lord of Rings' in the epoch of Knowledge Economy by Bill de Clinton --Oops
+😄 Pronouns: Elle -  Neither 'Maid a Manhattan' Nor 'Pretty Woman' because neither of them needs to get the EMAIL ⚡ Fun fact: I am into Art as if seamlessly into Audrey Herburt's career et life that 'Roman Holiday' in the epoch of Knowledge Economy by Bill de Clinton --Oops

 <!---
 lupae-cledevon/lupae-cledevon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.